manthanparab07/Practicals/DBMS/DBMS Concepts.md

 - The physical representation of the database on the computer.
 - This level describes how the data is stored in the database.

-- The internal level covers the physical implementation of the database to achieve optimal runtime performance and storage space utilization.
+- The internal level covers the physical implementation of the database to achieve optimal run time performance and storage space utilisation.

-- It covers the data structures and file organizations used to store data on storage devices.
+- It covers the data structures and file organisations used to store data on storage devices.

 - It involves interaction with the OS.
 - Also involves data compression and data encryption techniques.